Lane Cove Tunnel

-The Lane Cove Tunnel is a 3.6 km twin-tunnel tollway in Sydney, New South Wales that is part of the Sydney Orbital Network.
-Owned by toll road operator Transurban, It connects the M2 Motorway at North Ryde with the Gore Hill Freeway at Artarmon and forms part of Sydney's M2 route, with the M2 Hills Motorway constituting the rest of the M2 route.
+The Lane Cove Tunnel is a 3.6 km twin-tunnel tollway in Sydney, Australia that is part of the Sydney Orbital Network.
+Owned by Transurban, It connects the M2 Motorway at North Ryde with the Gore Hill Freeway at Artarmon and forms part of Sydney's M2 route, with the M2 Hills Motorway constituting the rest of the M2 route.

 History

-On 1 October 2003, the Lane Cove Tunnel Company was awarded a $1.1 billion contract to design and construct the tunnel to a joint venture between Thiess and the John Holland Group.
+On 1 October 2003, the Lane Cove Tunnel Company was awarded a $1.1 billion contract to design and construct the tunnel to a joint venture between Thiess and John Holland.
 The company, later known as Connector Motorways, would operate the tunnel as well as the associated Falcon Street Gateway (now Military Road E-ramp).

 It was intended to replace the few kilometres motorists had to drive along Epping Road, through the suburb of Lane Cove, between two sections of freeway.

 During construction, in the early hours of 2 November 2005, the roof of a ventilation tunnel for the project collapsed.
 The collapse caused a 10 by 10 metre crater to appear near the southbound exit ramp of the Pacific Highway.
 It also damaged a three-storey building at 11–13 Longueville Road, forcing the evacuation of 47 people.
 Emergency crews pumped 1000 cubic metres of concrete into the hole to try to stop the housing block from collapsing into it.
 An investigation by Workcover NSW found that the collapse was caused by geological conditions at the site, the large span width of the tunnel, and inadequacy of roof support.
 The proximity of the excavations to the surface resulted in the property damage.

 The tunnel was opened on 25 March 2007, two months ahead of schedule, by four workers who represented the 9,000 who had worked on the Lane Cove Tunnel, the Military Road E-Ramp and the widened Gore Hill Freeway Project.
-Following the opening there was a one-month toll-free period (as occurred with the Westlink M7).
+Following the opening there was a one-month toll-free period.

 Connector Motorways was supposed to operate the tunnel concession until 2037.
 However, the project was a disaster for the company, which went into receivership in January 2010 after a string of losses.
 Toll road operator Transurban bought the tunnel in May 2010 for $630 million and became the new operator.